 LinkedIn profiles are really cool.
-Think about it; you get to have a website that it as all about you – about your experiences, your skills, your education… your story.
-But most of us aren’t that experienced in telling (and writing) our story, so we get flustered when we are putting together our profile.
+Think about it; you get to have a website that it as all about you.
+It highlights your experiences, your skills, your education… your story.
+But most of us aren’t that experienced in telling (and writing) our story.
+So we get flustered when we are putting together our profile.
 One of the most common traps people fall into when writing their LinkedIn profile is that they approach it just like they were writing a resume.

 Results-driven… yeah, right.

 Team-oriented… sure you are.

 These days, people are pretty skeptical about what they read and hear.
 We’re exposed to so many marketing messages that we have learned to tune out most of what people tell us.
 How can you share your awesomeness, then, if your audience won’t believe what you tell them?

 There’s a flip side of our resistance to what we hear.
 We’ve learned to give a lot of credence to results and actions that can be seen and documented.
 This is where the LinkedIn profile shines, because it is chock-full of ways for you to demonstrate all of the experiences, skills, and knowledge that you have.
 With a little bit of strategic thinking, you can use your profile to show that you possess all the attributes you claim, i.e., you can prove that you can walk the walk.
 Here are a few ways you can make your profile show instead of tell your story.

 1. Take as many adjectives as possible out of your profile